andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-aspnetcorewebapp.md

 ## More information

+This section gives an overview of the code required to sign-in users.
+This can be useful to understand how the code works, main arguments, and also if you want to add sign-in to an existing ASP.NET Core application.

 ### Startup Class

-Microsoft.AspNetCore.Authentication Middleware uses a Startup class that is executed when the hosting process initializes:
+*Microsoft.AspNetCore.Authentication* middleware uses a Startup class that is executed when the hosting process initializes:

 ```csharp
 public void ConfigureServices(IServiceCollection services)